 You’ve read about smoking chicken thighs and probably have a few questions.
 Hopefully, some of these frequently asked questions can clear up anything on your mind.

-Using a higher temperature range of 275-300°F will produce juicy chicken with a crispier skin.
-Low and slow temperatures are not recommended or necessary.
+Using a higher temperature range of 275°F will produce juicy chicken with a crispier skin.
+Low and slow temperatures are not recommended, as the skin tends to be rubbery or chewy.

 Yes, at the very end when saucing and searing the skin, which is completely optional.
-You can cook the thighs all the way to the finish without flipping.
+You can cook the thighs to the target internal temperature of 175°F without flipping.

 Recommended Sides for Smoked Chicken Thighs